JeyoungJung/Moo/README.md

 # Moo :cow:

-Welcome to `Moo`, a real-time Social Networking Site (SNS) built with React and Firebase.
+Welcome to [Moo](https://jeyoungjung.github.io/Moo), a real-time Social Networking Site (SNS) built with React and Firebase.

 ## Overview
 `Moo` is not your ordinary SNS.
 It is built with real-time functionality in mind.
 This means when you post something, other users can instantly see your posts without having to refresh their page.
 This leads to a more interactive and engaging experience for all users.